Bea Armstrong

 All four pillars – self-reliance, physical fitness, craftsmanship, and compassion – deeply resonate with me.
 Above all, compassion is the one I lean into the most.
 It has consistently been my experience that compassion opens the door to meaningful, authentic connections which are vital for wellbeing and community.

 Are you an Outward Bound alum?
-If yes, when/where did you do your course?

 Yes!
 I did an eight-day backpacking and rock climbing course in Joshua Tree, California.
 It was an impactful experience and I later returned to instruct in that course area.
 It is one of my many favorite places on the planet.